Nwakasiikenna/alx-system_engineering-devops/0x01-shell_permissions/README.md

- script that sets the mode of the file hello to this:
+script that sets the mode of the file hello the same as olleh’s mode.

 The file hello will be in the working directory
-You are not allowed to use commas for this script
+The file olleh will be in the working directory